Pyde: A Post-Quantum, MEV-Resistant Layer 1 with Mysticeti-style Consensus

 17.2 Batch Threshold Decryption

-Per-ciphertext threshold decryption scales poorly at very high TPS (~ 50 K – 100 K encrypted TPS ceiling on commodity hardware before per-ceremony cost dominates).
+Per-ciphertext threshold decryption scales poorly at very high encrypted throughput — beyond a certain point the per-ceremony cost dominates on commodity hardware.
 Batch decryption schemes — where one threshold ceremony decrypts multiple ciphertexts amortized — are research-stage.
 Pyde v2 will adopt one once standardization matures; v1 ships the per-ceremony scheme with GPU-acceleration headroom characterized by the performance harness.

 17.3 ZK Light Clients